A2ABaseAI/sdks/README.md

 ---

-> BaseAI Python and TypeScript SDKs for building and shipping production grade AI agents.
+> A2ABaseAI Python and TypeScript SDKs for building and shipping production grade AI agents.
 > One line gives you access to 50+ tools, 300+ integrations, and all major LLMs through a single unified platform.

-BaseAI SDK handles authentication, tool execution, sandboxes, and integrations so you can stay focused on agent logic.
+A2ABaseAI SDK handles authentication, tool execution, sandboxes, and integrations so you can stay focused on agent logic.
 Bring your own tool subscriptions or use ours.
 Migrate between providers without touching your agent code.

-## 🔍 What is BaseAI SDK?
+## 🔍 What is A2ABaseAI SDK?

 ```python
 from baseai.tools import BaseAITool